genEquality-hackathon/sing-no-ism/README.md

 _Idea:_ "Ism" rating scale for song lyrics
 _Isms: [Racism, Sexism, Classism, Ableism, Anti-Semitism, Ageism and Heterosexism]_ _Category:_ [Gender equality in culture]
-_Why:_ Sometimes we listen to music without realize how aggressive it is.
-Our subconscious absorbs all these "hidden" messages.
-The app will show it, raising awareness about the issue.
+_Why:_ Sometimes we listen to music without realizing how aggressive it is.
+Our subconscious absorbs all of these "hidden" messages.
+The app will show it, raising awareness about these issues.

 ## Starting the application:
   1. Create two databases using `Postgres` command line: